sonnyit/java/_posts/2015-12-02-joo-java-abstraction.md

 ## What is Abstraction? [&#10548;](#tables)

-Abstraction in Java or Object oriented programming is a way to segregate *implementation* from *an interface* and one of the five fundamentals along with Encapsulation, Inheritance, Polymorphism, Class, and Object.
+Abstraction in Java or Object oriented programming is a way to segregate *implementation* from *an interface* (**hiding internal details and showing functionality**) and one of the five fundamentals along with Encapsulation, Inheritance, Polymorphism, Class, and Object.
+For example: phone call, we don't know the internal processing.

 Abstraction in Java is achieved by using **interface** and **abstract class** in Java.